scm-manager/scm-editor-plugin/docs/en/upload/index.md

 subtitle: Upload files
 ---
 One or more files can be uploaded into a folder.
 If a file already exists, it will be overwritten.
+If a folder is added via drag-&-drop when uploading, all files including the folder structure are uploaded.
+Adding files via the file selector will ignore folders.

 ![Upload files](assets/fileUploader.png)